Skip to content

 Experiencing a premise liability injury can cause physical and emotional pain, not to mention the financial stress of medical bills and the time off work to heal.
 With Murphy & Prachthauser, you can feel confident that you’re getting the best legal advice during this difficult time.

-Our slip and fall attorneys will help gather and review all the evidence, such as photos, videos, and witness testimonials of your potential case.
+Our Wisconsin slip and fall attorneys will help gather and review all the evidence, such as photos, videos, and witness testimonials of your potential premise liability case.

 • Was the issue or hazardous condition that caused the slip and fall injury temporary?